What is New Car Replacement Insurance?

 With New Car Replacement Cost Insurance you can get the true benefit of buying collision / comprehensive insurance by not having to pay the full loss of depreciation.

-Other benefits available
+Other coverage benefits

 Beyond simply covering the difference of depreciation, a New Car Replacement Cost Insurance policy in BC and Alberta with Obvi can also include a number of other different perks: